What is Comparative Fault?

 In the thirteen pure comparative fault states, an injured person may collect damages no matter how much of the fault they bear.
 For example, in New York, if you are seriously injured in an accident for which you were 99% at fault, you may be permitted to recover 1% of your damages from the other involved party.

 More than 30 states have adopted modified comparative fault.
 In these states, the injured party may collect damages if they are no more than 50% or 51% at fault (depending on which threshold that state has adopted).
 In any of these states, if you are injured but found to bear 52% of the fault, you would not be permitted to recover compensation.
+It is important that you consult with an experienced team of New York City personal injury lawyers to understand how your claim may be affected by comparative fault rules.

 Comparative fault and insurance claims